agwoska/hexiwear_apps/Hexi_App_Steady/README.md

 This activity is used as a Proof-of-Concept for the Wristsense project.
-This application will implement an activity that will track the user's arm orientation to make sure they keep their arm steady.
+This application implements an activity that will track the user's arm orientation to make sure they keep their arm steady.

+There are two cases defined in the [poster](https://woska.net/papers/SURC22_poster.pdf) about this project.

-Level to ground is considered the ideal state.
+Your hand level to ground is considered the ideal state for case 1.
+Your hand 90 degrees offset in the position of holding a bottle is considered the ideal state for case 2.
 Anything exceeding 10 degrees will be considered non-ideal and will count for negative feedback to the user.

 The feedback present in the system will include haptic (or vibrational) and visual feedback.
+This feedback will increase until the maximum negative feedback is reached.
+A 90 degree offset from the base of the case is where the maximum feedback is reached.
 Audio feedback will be implemented in a future version to simulate rythimic stimulation to the user.

 This project uses the Hexiwear smartwatch with the Mbed OS 5 platform.
-This application will likely be used for SURC
+This application was used for SURC
-(SUNY Undergraduate Research Conference) in April 2022 if appropriate.
+(SUNY Undergraduate Research Conference) in April 2022.

 ## Summary

-This application supplies the user with an activity to test the stability of a user's arm movement.
+This application supplies the user with activities to test the stability of a user's arm movement.
 The task tests if the user's arm is steady.
 If the user's arm is not steady, the haptic feedback